Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Probabilistic Abstract Rewriting System

 A relation $\red$ is \emph{deterministic} if for each $t\in \AA$ there is at most one $s\in \AA$ such that $t\red s$.

-\paragraph*{Unique Normal Form} $\C$ has the property of \textbf{unique normal form} (\emph{with respect to reduction}) (\UN) if $\forall c\in C, \forall u, v\in \Term{\C}, \big(c\red^*u ~\&~ c\red^*v \implies u=v \big)$. $\C$ has the \textbf{normal form property} (\NFP) if $\forall b, c\in C, \forall u\in \Term{\C}, \big(b\red^*c ~\&~ b\red^*u \implies c\red^*u \big)$.
+\paragraph{Unique Normal Form} $\C$ has the property of \textbf{unique normal form} (\emph{with respect to reduction}) (\UN) if $\forall c\in C, \forall u, v\in \Term{\C}, \big(c\red^*u ~\&~ c\red^*v \implies u=v \big)$. $\C$ has the \textbf{normal form property} (\NFP) if $\forall b, c\in C, \forall u\in \Term{\C}, \big(b\red^*c ~\&~ b\red^*u \implies c\red^*u \big)$.
 Clearly, \NFP\ implies \UN\ (and confluence implies \NFP).

-\paragraph*{Normalization and Termination} The fact that an ARS has unique normal forms implies neither that all terms have a normal form, nor that if a term has a normal form, each rewrite sequence converges to it.
-A term $c$ is \textbf{terminating}\footnote{Please observe that the \emph{terminology is community-dependent}.
+\paragraph{Normalization and Termination} The fact that an ARS has unique normal forms does not imply neither that all elements have a normal form, nor that if an element has a normal form, each rewrite sequence converges to it.
+An element $c$ is \textbf{terminating}\footnote{Please observe that the \emph{terminology is community-dependent}.
 In logic: Strong Normalization, Weak Normalization, Church-Rosser (hence the \emph{standard abbreviations} \SN, \WN, CR).
-In computer science: Termination, Normalization, Confluence.} (aka \textbf{strongly normalizing}, \SN), if it has no infinite sequence $c\red c_1 \red c_2 ...$; it is \textbf{ normalizing} (aka \textbf{weakly normalizing}, \WN), if it has a normal form. {These are all important properties to establish about an ARS, as it is important to have a rewrite strategy which finds a normal form, if it exists.}
+In computer science: Termination, Normalization, Confluence.} (aka \textbf{strongly normalizing}, \SN), if it has no infinite sequence $c\red c_1 \red c_2 \ldots$; it is \textbf{ normalizing} (aka \textbf{weakly normalizing}, \WN), if it has a normal form. {These are all important properties to establish about an ARS, as it is important to have a rewrite strategy which finds a normal form, if it exists.}